Make sure everything works just right.

-Once you’ve completed your configuration you can test whether everything works as intended.
+Once you’ve completed your configuration you can test whether everything is working as intended.
 To do so, type the word greet in chat with GreetBot.
 You will be able to see a test run of all the messages you’ve configured.

 If you’ve set up one or multiple direct messages GreetBot will respond by sending those messages directly to you.
 Any channel messages you have configured will be posted in the respective channels (they will only be visible to you).